C. W. Evan: History

 Rev. Evan was involved in the planning and erection of the Stow Memorial Church as a replacement for the Freeman Street chapel, which began in mid-1863, and opened in April 1867.
+He was closely involved with the Adelaide Young Men's Association, a non-sectarian literary society.

 Evan and his family lived at Hagen House, East Terrace, where on 2 January 1869 his wife Ellen (née Pearce) gave birth to a daughter, her eighth child, and died on 21 January 1869.

 He suffered ill health and was forced to retire, being replaced by the Rev. C. B. Symes in March 1872.
 He returned to England, but died aboard the SS Torrens before disembarkation.